-Lip Implant Augmentation Specialist
+Lip Surgery Specialist

 Lip enhancement patients have visited Dr. Barry Eppley for many years for help in achieving fuller and more beautiful lips.
 Please visit the lip injection before and after results page to view before and after pictures.

 In the past decade, full pouty lips have become the epitome of feminine beauty.
 In most Caucasians, the size of the upper lip is about two-thirds that of the lower lip.
 The trend today is to have the upper lip match the lower lip in size.
 Certain people are born with small thin lips, aging effects can make the lips lose volume and lengthen, and facial expression and smoking contribute to the development of vertical lines around the lips.
 All of these influences have seen the number of cosmetic lip procedures performed increase dramatically.

 LIP AUGMENTATION – It’s All About The Vermilion

 In simplicity, lip enhancement is about improving the amount of vermilion (pink part) show and its shape across the lip from one mouth corner to the other.
 This creates a fuller lip appearance.
 It is the vermilion that is responsible for our perception of lip size.
 Therefore, a variety of approaches exist for improving the amount of vermilion show throughout the lip.
 This includes injectable fillers, implants, and surgical lip advancements and lip lifts.
 Which procedure is right for a specific patient is a matter of how much vermilion show (how thin are your lips?) you have and the appeal of the advantages and disadvantages of each lip approach.